Complex Development Opportunities Update, May 2022

 Waterloo Station Transport Oriented Development

-These projects were selected from a long list of 34 because they:
+These projects were shortlisted from 34 potential projects because they:

-- are agreed, defined and resourced projects, with articulated desired outcomes
+- are agreed, defined and resourced projects, with clearly defined outcomes

 - Offer opportunities for accelerated and/or significant development